 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 Inter-Varsity is exposed to interest rate risk on fixed income investments as the value of these investments will change with market fluctuations.
-Interest on Inter-Varsity's bank indebtedness is subject to a variable interest rate.
+Interest on Inter-Varsity's bank indebtedness and loan payable is subject to a variable interest rate.
 Changes in the prime rate can cause fluctuations in interest payments and cash flows.
-The loan payable and bank indebtedness are subject to interest rate risk.